mdhruvil/tuto/README.md

 # Tuto - Chat with your Knowledge Base

-Tuto is a modern web application to chat with your knowledge base, built with the HONC stack (Hono, OpenAI, Neon, Cloudflare).
+Tuto is a modern web application to chat with your knowledge base, built with the HONC stack.
 I specifically created this project to help me learn quickly in exam season.

 ## [Demo](https://www.youtube.com/watch?v=rdfsIKXmznU)